LunarG/VulkanSamples/README.md

 ## Sample import
 To import the samples, follow steps below:

-Step 1: Build shaderc in NDK
+Step 1: (Optional)Build shaderc in NDK.
+This step is optional for API_samples as Android Studio project automatically execute it.
 In a command-prompt navigate to “${ndk_root}/sources/third_party/shaderc” Run the following command